 If You’re In A Possible False Church…

 Not everyone in a false church is a false Christian.
-No doubt there are many genuine Christians in congregations that are no longer Biblical churches.
+There are many genuine Christians in congregations that no longer qualify as biblical churches.
 So being a member of a false church does not condemn every person in the group.

 Resources